All Episodes

 They can't wait for him to raise taxes.

-We got Robert B. Rice, shh, and a number of Democrats literally having orgasms over the possibility of tax increases.
+We got Robert B. Rice, and a number of Democrats literally having orgasms over the possibility of tax increases.

-A lot of people that think Obama is finally running this country the right way.
+Honestly, a lot of people that think Obama is finally running this country the right way.

 That's a little scary and alarming, but I get your point, and I totally agree with you, as do a majority of people.

-And there were uh a couple emails from people who were apologizing about the amount of their donations to our Curathon.
+I just checked some emails during the bottom-of-the-hour break, and there were a couple emails from people who were apologizing about the amount of their donations to our Curathon.

-Another one said I can't do any more than five.
+Another one said, I can't do any more than five.

 And there are probably a lot of them in there like that.

-We'd set a record that couldn't be broken.
+If everybody in this audience just gave one, we'd set a record that couldn't be broken.

-If you're in your car or if you are wherever you're listening, if you just stopped and went to RushLimbaugh.com and got your credit card out, put one dollar on it.
+If everybody just gave a dollar, if you're in your car or if you are wherever you're listening, if you just stopped and went to rushlimbaugh.com and got your credit card out, put one dollar on it.

-Folks, if if if 30% of the audience did that, it'd be a record fundraiser for anything this year.
+If everybody did that, folks, if 30% of the audience did that, it'd be a record fundraiser for anything this year.

-If if these economic times, that's what I was saying a moment ago.
+In these economic times, that's what I was saying a moment ago.

 Only 45% of the people in the country are working.

-Uh a lot of people, this is not what you would call the good times.
+A lot of people, this is not what you would call the good times.

-If five dollars or ten dollars, I know what whatever it is, I don't think you should ever.
+$5 or $10, whatever it is, I don't think you should ever.

 In fact, I don't want you to be embarrassed over that.